Rescuers search for air crash bodies in French Alps

 “Ground access is horrible….
 It’s a very high mountainous area, very steep and it’s terrible to get there except from the air during winter,” local resident Francoise Pie said.

-Family members of the dead were to arrive Wednesday at the rescuers' logistics base in a village near the crash site.
+Meanwhile, family members of the dead were to arrive Wednesday at a village near the crash site, where a counselling centre had been established.

 – Children, singers –

-The dead included six crew and 144 passengers, a majority of them German and Spanish.
-They included 16 German teenagers returning home from a school trip.
+The plane was carrying six crew and 144 passengers, including 16 German teenagers returning home from a school trip.

 Their high school in the small German town of Haltern was to hold a memorial event Wednesday to honour the victims.